muratk3n/thirdwave/en/tweets/2020/week23c.md

 >while.
 The beast who once was, and now is not, is an eighth king

 Daaaaam.
 Like I said religion is politics, and is against Roman politics.
-Guy is talking about Rome, straight up.
+Guy is talking about Rome in disguise, straight up.

 *2020-05-31 21:58:45*